flavio-fernandes/pelican-blog/content/hacks/office-clock-part2.md

     $ sudo cp misc/oclock.service /lib/systemd/system/
     $ sudo systemctl enable oclock.service

-You can start and check the status of the service by doing these commands:
+You can start and check the status of the service with these commands:

     :::bash
     $ sudo systemctl start oclock.service